-But, look what has happened over the years.
+But, look what has happened over the years, brethren.
 Exactly what Jude 4 warns us about.
 The greater churches of God have added to the faith once delivered or they have taken away and watered down the faith once delivered.
-That is what is going on right now, brethren.
+That is what is going on right now.

-Some other changes that have been made are the one and a half hour church service instead of the two-hour normal service.
+Some other changes that have been made are the 90 minute church service instead of the two-hour normal service.
 One group that I know of dances around and sings with tambourines.
 I would not fit in there.
 I cannot dance and I cannot sing.
 One group has intercessory messages that everyone gets to comment on and give their opinion.
-They all get involved in a discussion about how they perceive God, God’s Word, the Bible and its contents.
+They all get involved in a discussion about how they perceive God, God’s Word (the Bible and its contents).

 It starts out with something like church dress that most people consider a very small issue and then it moved on to things like third tithe, the divorce and remarriage doctrine, the Sabbath, and many other things.
 That is how it works.
 The faith once delivered is being watered down little by little.